Bindunuwewa massacre

 The Bindunuwewa Massacre or Bindunuwewa Prison Massacre took place on 24 October 2000 at a detention centre of Bindunuwewa, Sri Lanka, where 27 Tamil detainees were killed by a Sinhalese mob and police.
+The case became emblematic of the institutional discrimination against Tamils as all the accused were acquitted by the Supreme Court.

-Camp
+Background

 The low-security detention centre was established to house a total of 41 Tamil youths, the youngest being 12 year old, with alleged links to the rebel group LTTE, though none were formally charged.
 Some of the inmates included former child soldiers who surrendered to the government.
+The Sri Lankan government had used the LTTE recruitment of child soldiers as a powerful propaganda tool against the rebels and the UNICEF-supported detention centre for the "rehabilitation" of former child soldiers served as a showpiece aimed at impressing the international community.

 Massacre

 On 24 October 2000, a mob of a few hundred villagers armed with knives, rods and torches stormed the detention centre.
 The Sri Lankan Army detachment that was posted there had been withdrawn the previous day, for unknown reasons.
 Once the massacre started, the posted police personnel refused to intervene to stop it.
 Of the 26 killed, two were under the age of 21 and the rest were between 21 and 30.